-Moving on to a different project of mine, the thrones are in town and awaiting pick up.
+Moving on to a different project of mine, the thrones are now in place, with "bony" armatures sitting on them..
 I'm hearing rumblings from Set that He'd like me to attempt putting some "flesh" on that armature I made several months ago.
 Scary stuff!
 Set likes me to try scary stuff, :)

 And, a mystery.
 Third throne was to be for Djehuty.
 But I keep feeling an Amun-Ra vibe around it?
 Hmmmmmm?

 A Bit of Glowing Praise: